Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Score Function Gradient Estimation

 \paragraph{Training with gradient estimation.}

-To train the predictive model, an estimate of $\frac{\partial \mathcal{L}(\theta, y)}{\partial \theta}$ is needed.
-To compute such an estimate, we utilize score function gradient estimation (SFGE), also known as the REINFORCE algorithm in the context of reinforcement learning \cite{Monte_Carlo_gradient_estimation}.
+The smoothed loss function $L(\theta, y)$ now has an informative non-zero gradient $\frac{\partial L(\theta, y)}{\partial \theta}$.
+However, the computation of this gradient is not trivial.
+To compute an estimate, we utilize score function gradient estimation (SFGE), also known as the REINFORCE algorithm in the context of reinforcement learning \cite{Monte_Carlo_gradient_estimation}.
 Consider the following derivation: